christoffercarlsson/autograph/README.md

 The Autograph protocol was designed by Christoffer Carlsson.

-Thanks to Elnaz Abolahrar for discussions around allowing a party's ownership of their cryptographic identity and data to be certified by a dynamic number of trusted third parties.
+Thanks to Elnaz Abolahrar for discussions around ownership verification and trusted third parties.

 ## 7. References